najmizulhusni/najmizulhusni/README.md

 # Hi there! 👋

-I'm Najmi Zulhusni, a passionate developer with a keen interest in data analytics and visualization.
+I'm Najmi Zulhusni, a passionate developer with a keen interest in data analytics & visualization and software development.

 ## 📊 This week I spent my time on: